regen-network/regen-ledger/rfcs/002-baskets-specification.md

 Baskets are intended to solve these problems, by aggregating heterogeneous ecocredits together.
 Baskets enable ecocredits from different batches to be deposited in a basket in exchange for redeemable vouchers, known as “basket tokens”.
 Any basket token is fully fungible with any other basket token from the same basket.
 And every basket token is redeemable for an underlying ecocredit that was originally put in the given basket.

-These basket tokens in aggregate hold the same value as the sum of all the underlying ecocredits in the basket, and the basket tokens can be brought to market in a more unified form for a more streamlined credit buyer experience, and for using ecocredits in high volume liquidity pools.
+These basket tokens in aggregate hold the same value as the sum of all the underlying ecocredits in the basket, and the basket tokens can be brought to market in a more unified form for a more streamlined credit buyer experience, and for using ecocredits in use cases which require more fungibility and/or higher volume.

 Our hope is that these basket assets increase marketability of ecocredits in the following ways:
 - Basket criteria provide market signals by curating acceptable standards